Hantavirus outbreak map

 The Andes virus is endemic in southern South America: Argentina, Chile, with detections in Uruguay, Paraguay, and Bolivia.
 Other hantavirus strains are endemic across the Americas, Europe, and Asia.
 The natural rodent reservoir of Andes virus is not present in Europe, North America, or Asia (ECDC, 6 May 2026).

-This online map colours countries by severity: red for confirmed cases, yellow for suspected cases, light grey for contacts under monitoring without confirmed cases.
+This live hantavirus map colours countries by severity: red for confirmed cases, yellow for suspected cases, light grey for contacts under monitoring without confirmed cases.
 Tap or click any bubble to see the country name, case counts, and the source.